Manual

 });

 Choose your identity IDs carefully.
 Use whatever identifier is stable and unique in your system.
-If you use email addresses, be aware that users who change their email will appear as new identities.
-Internal user IDs or UUIDs tend to be the most reliable choice.
+Users who change their email will appear as new identities, so internal user IDs or UUIDs tend to be the most reliable choice.

 Identity Data